Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Mullumbimby had a lower than average national income level according to AreaSearch data from the ATO for financial year 2023.
+The suburb of Mullumbimby had a lower than average national income level according to ATO data aggregated by AreaSearch for financial year 2023.
 The median income among taxpayers was $35,115 and the average income stood at $64,082.
-In comparison, Rest of NSW's median income was $52,390 and average income was $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $38,226 (median) and $69,760 (average).
+These figures compared to Regional NSW's median of $52,390 and average of $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Mullumbimby would be approximately $38,226 (median) and $69,760 (average) as of September 2025.
 According to the 2021 Census, household, family and personal incomes in Mullumbimby all fell between the 21st and 24th percentiles nationally.
-The income distribution showed that the $1,500 - 2,999 bracket dominated with 30.8% of residents (1,481 people), similar to the broader area where 29.9% occupied this bracket.
+Income distribution showed that the $1,500 - 2,999 bracket dominated with 30.8% of residents (1,481 people), similar to the broader area where 29.9% occupied this bracket.
 Housing affordability pressures were severe, with only 78.9% of income remaining, ranking at the 19th percentile.
 The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income